Evolution of Cosmic Voids: Structure, Galaxies, and Dynamics: ANALYSIS AND results

-where $\vec{v}$ is the peculiar velocity of the galaxy.
 By construction, $v_r>0$ indicates that the galaxy is moving away from the void center (outflow), while $v_r<0$ corresponds to motion toward the center (infall).
 The sign of $v_r$ is therefore determined entirely by the dot product $\vec{v}\cdot\vec{r}$, while the denominator simply normalizes the velocity along the radial direction.

 To enable stacking across voids of different sizes, we normalize the radial coordinate by the effective void radius,

 and bin galaxies in shells of width $\Delta x = 0.1$ from the void center out to $x=1.5$.
 For each bin, we compute the mean radial velocity,